-For local registration at the LANCOM, the user just has to send a valid VoIP domain to the SIP proxy.
+For local registration at the LANCOM, the user just has to send a valid VoIP domain to the SIP proxy and has to be registered as a SIP user.
 Valid domains include the internal VoIP domains of the LANCOM VoIP router and all of the domains entered for a SIP line.

-- For SIP terminal devices in the LAN (SIP telephone or SIP softphone), the domain is entered in the configuration.
-There is no need for an entry as a SIP user in the configuration of the LANCOM.
-This variant is known as "automatic registration". - > The domain cannot be entered into ISDN terminal equipment; instead, ISDN users have to be registered in the LANCOM configuration with a corresponding entry as an ISDN user. - > To prevent unknown subscribers from registering, authentication at the SIP proxy can be set as a prerequisite to local registration (local authentication).
-In this case, an entry as a SIP or ISDN user in the LANCOM configuration is essential. - () Automatic registration without entering a password is restricted to the SIP users in the LAN.
+- > For SIP terminal devices in the LAN (SIP telephone or SIP softphone), the domain is entered in the configuration. - > The domain cannot be entered into ISDN terminal equipment; instead, ISDN users have to be registered in the LANCOM configuration with a corresponding entry as an ISDN user. - > To prevent unknown subscribers from registering, authentication at the SIP proxy can be set as a prerequisite to local registration (local authentication).
+In this case, an entry as a SIP or ISDN user with corresponding password in the LANCOM VoIP router configuration is essential. - (i)

+Automatic registration without entering a password is restricted to the SIP users in the LAN.
 SIP users in the WAN require an appropriate user entry and authentication by password.